Jump to Main Content

 The ASH Quality Improvement Training Institute (QITI) is an educational training program focused on preparing clinicians to be leaders in quality improvement and to support the ongoing assessment and enhancement of patient experience and outcomes in hematology.

-• Screening for Iron Deficiency in Pregnancy
+• Screening and Treating for Iron Deficiency in Pregnancy

 • Improving access and delivery of IV iron to patients with gastrointestinal hemorrhage